ChenYilong/iOS9AdaptationTips/README.md

   [7]: https://i.imgur.com/pvVh1fx.png
 The default value is `NO` if you link against iOS 9.

-If your app uses location in the background (without showing the blue status bar) you have to set `allowsBackgroundLocationUpdates` to `YES` in addition to setting the background mode capability in Info.plist.
+If your app uses location in the background without showing the blue status bar, you have to set `allowsBackgroundLocationUpdates` to `YES` in addition to setting the background mode capability in Info.plist.
 Otherwise location updates are only delivered in foreground.
-The advantage is that you can now have location managers with background location updates and other location managers with only foreground location updates in the same app.
+The advantage is that, in the same app, you can now have some of the location managers update locations in background, while others at foreground.
 You can also reset the value to `NO` to change the behavior.

-The documentation is pretty clear about it:
+The documentation makes it pretty clear:

 > By default, this is NO for applications linked against iOS 9.0 or
 > later, regardless of minimum deployment target.